 - On 1 October 2014, ESMA submitted a draft regulatory technical standard (RTS) on the clearing obligation to the European Commission pursuant to Article 10(1) of Regulation No (EU) 1095/2010 (the ESMA Regulation) and Article 5(2) of EMIR.
 This draft RTS covered Interest Rate Swaps. - 3.
-On 18 December 2014, the Commission informed ESMA of its intention to endorse with amendments this draft RTS and submitted to ESMA a modified version of the RTS (the "modified RTS") introducing, among others, (1) amendments to the date on which the frontloading obligation starts to apply and (2) a new provision on the treatment of non-EU intragroup transactions. - 4.
+On 18 December 2014, the Commission sent a letter informing ESMA of its intention to endorse with amendments this draft RTS and submitted to ESMA a modified version of the RTS (the "modified RTS") introducing, among others, (1) amendments to the date on which the frontloading obligation starts to apply and (2) a new provision on the treatment of non-EU intragroup transactions.
+On 29 January 2015, the Commission sent to ESMA a corrigendum to the letter dated 18 December 2014 together with the modified RTS (which remain unchanged compared to the version attached to the 18 December letter). - 4.
 Pursuant to Article 10(1) of the ESMA Regulation, this notification from the Commission opens a period of six weeks during which ESMA may amend its draft RTS on the clearing obligation on the basis of the Commission's proposed amendments and resubmit it to the Commission in the form of a formal opinion.
 ESMA has to send a copy of its formal opinion to the European Parliament and to the Council. - 5.
-In accordance with Article 44(1) of the ESMA Regulation the Board of Supervisors has to adopt a formal opinion.
+In accordance with Article 44(1) of the ESMA Regulation the Board of Supervisors has to adopt a formal opinion. - 6.
+ESMA adopted its formal opinion on 29 January 2015 on the basis of the letter received on 18 December 2014.
+After 29 January 2015, ESMA revised its opinion also taking into account the corrigendum letter.
+Paragraphs 3, 6, 10, 11, 35, 36, 37, 38, 39, 47, 62 and 63 of this revised opinion have been amended from the opinion of 29 January 2015 to reflect the corrigendum letter.